Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/02 Mods - Ammo/Russian Ammo Expansion [No_data]/readme.txt

 Integration into the vanilla stash system.

+Integrated into:
-Grok's Stash Overhaul integration.
+Arszi's Mutant Bleeding + Arszi's Mutant Bleeding Optimization Pach Grok's Stash Overhaul
-Lootboxes integration.
+Lootboxes
-PDA Interactive integration.
+PDA Interactive

 ----------------------------------------------------------
 -Patches:

-Arszi's Mutant Bleeding + Arszi's Mutant Bleeding Optimization Pach Makes sure to implement the new ammo into Arszi's system.

 Gun mods patches
 A number of mod guns will use the new ammo.